Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/developing-c.md

 ## Program Entrypoint

-Programs export a known entrypoint symbol which the Solana runtime looks up and calls when invoking a program.
-Solana supports multiple [versions of the BPF loader](overview.md#versions) and the entrypoints may vary between them.
+Programs export a known entrypoint symbol which the Domichain runtime looks up and calls when invoking a program.
+Domichain supports multiple [versions of the BPF loader](overview.md#versions) and the entrypoints may vary between them.
 Programs must be written for and deployed to the same loader.
 For more details see the [overview](overview#loaders).